-Through a Rhode Island financial power of attorney, you name an individual, known as the attorney in fact, to manage your monetary and business affairs.
-With a “Durable” financial power of attorney as you may create with this document, it becomes active immediately.
-Alternatively, via a “Springing” durable financial power of attorney, the representative only begins his or her task if and when you do become incapacitated.
+A Rhode Island durable financial power of attorney form allows a principal to name an individual, known as the attorney-in-fact, to manage their money and business affairs.
+With a “durable” financial power of attorney, the authority of the attorney-in-fact become effective immediately.
+Alternatively, with a “springing” durable financial power of attorney, the representative only begins his or her task if and when the principal becomes incapacitated.

-Your Financial Power of Attorney ends upon your death, or if you choose to revoke it while you are still mentally capable to do so by authorizing a revocation document.
-In Rhode Island, if you choose your spouse as your attorney in fact, the agreement doesn’t end automatically in the event of divorce.
-Besides for trusting your Attorney-In-Fact implicitly, you must also have confidence in his or her ability to handle the following;
+The financial power of attorney expires upon the principal’s death, or if they choose to revoke it while they are still mentally capable to do so by authorizing a revocation document.
+In Rhode Island, if a spouse is chosen as the attorney-in-fact, the agreement doesn’t end automatically in the event of divorce.
+Along with trusting the attorney-in-fact implicitly, the principal must also have confidence in his or her ability to handle the following:

 Adobe PDF – Microsoft Word (.doc) – Rich Text Format (.rtf)